 Since our founding in 2019, VETS has been a major advocate for veteran mental health, focusing on access to psychedelic-assisted therapies.
-Our collaboration with Stanford University represents a significant step in validating the effectiveness of ibogaine therapy for PTSD and TBI.
+Our collaboration with Stanford Brain Stimulation Lab represents a significant step in validating the effectiveness of ibogaine therapy for PTSD and TBI.
 The personal accounts of VETS grant recipients captured in the wide range of media reports further reinforce the transformative impact of ibogaine treatment, echoing VETS’ mission to provide hope and renewed life to those affected by the traumas of service.

 Latest Standford Research News